liuty10/git-review/README.txt

 $ git commit -m "we made some changes"

 Or you can commit directly:
-$ git commit -a -a "commit directly without add step"
+$ git commit -a -m "commit directly without add step"

 ## git tag
 To view existing tags: